opendesk/web_icons/README.md

 ## Process to upload new icons

-Load up the [https://icomoon.io/app/#/select](Icomoon select page) in an incognito window.
+Load up the [Icomoon select page](https://icomoon.io/app/#/select) in an incognito window.
 Pull the latest files from github for this repository.

 Click the 'import icons' button on icomoon.
 Navigate to this repository, select and open the 'selection.json' file in the icons folder (of this repository).